mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 ---
 Inception Modules are drived from two ideas: Inception Blocks and Bottleneck Layers

-Inception Block applys convolutions of various filter sizes/pooling techniques:
+Inception Block applies convolutions of various filter sizes/pooling techniques:
 - allows the network to which filter size/pooling to use
 - addresses the problem of having to choose filter size/where to put pooling
 ![Inception Blocks](./assets/convnets/case_study_inception_block.png)